GauSim/Convert/README.md

 npm run watch // will trigger typescript watcher
 ```
 ```
-npm run start // will nodemon (watcher) that will restart server on changes
+npm run watch-serve // will nodemon (watcher) that will restart server on changes
 ```